How do you check your Outlook version? First off, if you have Outlook 2007 then you have 32-bit Outlook. Outlook 2007 only comes in a 32-bit package.

 If you have Outlook 2010 or higher and you have 64-bit Windows then there is a chance you have 64-bit Outlook.
 You have to check, because 32-bit versions of Outlook run perfectly fine in 64-bit Windows.
 In fact, the 32-bit version of Outlook is even offered by Microsoft Outlook 365 by default on new installs and is much more common than 64-bit Outlook.

-So to be sure, it is necessary to find out whether you have Outlook 2010, 2013 or 2016.
-In Outlook, go to File.
+So to be sure, it is necessary to find out whether you have Outlook 2010, 2013, 2016, or 2019.
+In your desktop version of Outlook, go to File.
 In that column look for “Help“…if you see it, then you have Outlook 2010 and you can see whether you have 32-bit or 64-bit Outlook after the version number.

 If you don’t see “Help” but you do see “Office Account“, then click that.
 Then click the “About Microsoft Outlook” button (on the right):